event logo

 Overview

-This guide explains how to use the Kaa Rule Engine to automatically convert temperature data from Celsius to Fahrenheit and publish it as a separate time series.
-At the end of the guide, you will be able to write your own data transformation functions using JavaScript.
+This guide explains how to use the Kaa Rule Engine to transform and manipulate received data.
+It provides step-by-step examples to help you get started.
+By the end of this guide, you will be able to write your own data transformation rule.

 Prerequisites